MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### downloadmanifest.downloadsuccess

-This event denotes that the downloading of an XML and package file has succeeded.
+This event is triggered when the downloading of an XML and package file has succeeded.
 We log the URL from which the file is being downloaded.
-We use this event for ensuring the update process works as expected and to help troubleshoot errors.
+Microsoft uses this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected:

 - **App** - The application process sending the event

+- **AppID** - Identifier of application related to the event

 - **AppInfo_Language** - The language the application is running under

 - **AppVersionLong** - The application Version

+- **CachedUpdate** - Indication whether a cached download is in use

 - **Channel** - The preference for audience